eager-dev/eagerx/README.rst

 For training visualization, either a ``desktop`` or ``desktop-full`` ROS installation is required.
 See `here <ROS_>`_ for installation instruction.

-ToDo: add example and screen capture of visualization.
+ToDo: add example and gif of visualization.

 Dependencies
 ============